 How to Build an Effective Onsite Health Center

-While a lot of larger companies have improved productivity and cut costs by adding onsite health centers, smaller and mid-size businesses have been hesitant to do the same.
-To be fair, onsites have been marketed more toward these enterprises, showcasing all the services an onsite can offer, which can come with a pretty hefty price tag.
-That large investment is worthwhile for companies with 2000 or more employees, but it’s a bit cost-prohibitive for a company of only 200.
+While larger companies have improved productivity and reduced health care costs by adding onsite health centers, smaller and mid-size businesses have been hesitant to do the same.
+Traditionally, onsite health clinics have been marketed toward larger enterprises, showcasing all the services an onsite can offer, which can come with a significant price tag.
+That large investment is worthwhile for companies with 2,000 or more employees, but it may be cost-prohibitive for a company of only a couple hundred employees.

 Onsite Service Options

 When employers establish medical care in the workplace, it’s often to provide routine injury care for common cuts, scrapes, burns, and minor issues.
-But onsites are not limited to urgent care.
-You can choose the services you need, whether you want to focus on work-related injury care, injury prevention, wellness, or all the above.
+Employers can choose the services you need, whether your focus is on work-related injury care, injury prevention, wellness, or all the above.

-If you’re a smaller business, you may just need an occupational health or urgent care program.
-Larger businesses may benefit from a wider variety, including wellness programs and physical therapists.
+If you have a smaller business, you may only need an occupational health or urgent care program.
+However, a larger business may benefit from a wider variety of services, including wellness programs and physical therapists.
 The result is a solution that is customized to the needs of your workforce.

-Here are some potential onsite service set ups for your business:
+Here are some potential onsite service offerings based on the size of your business:

-- For a business with under 500 employees: injury triage, clinical testing, case management, and injury prevention education
+- Under 500 employees: injury triage, clinical testing, case management, and injury prevention education

-- For a business with under 2000 employees: work-related injury treatment, occupational health and urgent care, concierge pharmacy, and health counseling
+- Under 2,000 employees: work-related injury treatment, occupational health, urgent, and primary care, concierge pharmacy, and health counseling

-- For a business with 2000+ employees: all the above, plus wellness services, physical therapy, and telemedicine
+- 2,000+ employees: all the above, plus expanded wellness services, and physical therapy

 Onsite Staffing Options

-Along with the services you’re providing, onsite staff levels are also customizable and flexible.
-Staffing can vary from a single individual, such as a registered nurse (RN) or an athletic trainer, to a full clinical team that can include physicians, nurse practitioners, physical therapists, nurses, health coaches, x-ray technicians, and support staff.
+Like onsite services, onsite staffing can be customizable as well.
+Staffing can range from a single registered nurse (RN) or athletic trainer to a team that includes physicians, nurse practitioners, physical therapists, nurses, health coaches, X-ray technicians, and support staff.

-Full-time and part-time status can also be flexible.
+Full-time and part-time staffing status can also be flexible.
 You might decide to staff an RN full time, and a physical therapist just two days a week.
-Your staffing model should match your service offerings to deliver effective care and get the most benefit from your onsite center.
+Your staffing model should match your service offerings to deliver the highest quality care in the most cost-effective way.

-Here are some potential onsite staffing options for your business:
+Here are some potential onsite staffing options based on the size of your business:

-- For a business with under 500 employees: registered nurse and certified athletic trainer
+- Under 500 employees: physician oversight, registered nurse, and/or certified athletic trainer

-- For a business with under 2000 employees: nurse practitioner, medical assistant, and registered nurse
+- Under 2,000 employees: physician oversight, nurse practitioner, medical assistant, and registered nurse

-- For a business with 2000+ employees: physician, registered nurse, medical assistant, physical therapist, and health coach
+- 2,000+ employees: physician, registered nurse, medical assistant, physical therapist, and health coach

 Your Partner in Onsite Health Services